 Will Jesus Say “I Never Knew You?”

-Download StudyAmerica’s greatest theologian, the Puritan preacher Jonathan Edwards, taught, “The way to the volition is through the intellect.”
-Indeed, the Scriptures teach in this regard that salvation—which is nothing less than a volitional commitment—is dependent on and informed by the intellect.
+Indeed, the Scriptures teach in this regard that salvation, which is nothing less than a volitional commitment, is dependent on and informed by the intellect.

 I. INTRODUCTION

 “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
 Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?’
-And then I will declare to them, ‘I never knew you; depart from me, you who practice lawlessness.’”
+And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness.’”

 That if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved.

-Believe in your heart (pisteuo kardia) is the Greek idea of a volitional commitment—a commitment that Jesus says was not present in those He was speaking about in the Matthew 7 passage.
-The Lord, Lord quote therein refers to the tragic faultiness of intellectual assent only versus the believe-in-your-heart volitional commitment that is indicative of authentic salvation.
-These passages more than suggest that to be truly saved, one must not only give intellectual agreement but volitionally submit to the fact that Jesus is Lord (kurios), which means “sovereign, master, or boss.”
-Kurios is used as a descriptor of Jesus 747 times in the New Testament (NT)!
-Biblically informed belief in Jesus then, requires a person to turn from all other understanding(s) as to who he thinks Jesus is and bow the knee to His Lordship, i.e., repentance.
-In contrast, self-informed thinking of Jesus—thinking of Him in another or lesser way will not get us there (cf. 2 Corinthians 11:4)!
+Believe in your heart (pisteuo kardia) is the Greek idea of volitional commitment—something Jesus says was not present in those about whom He was speaking in Matthew 7.
+The “Lord, Lord,” refers to the tragic faultiness of intellectual assent only, versus the believe-in-your-heart volitional commitment that is indicative of authentic salvation.
+These passages more than suggest that to be truly saved, a person must not only give intellectual agreement, but also submit volitionally to the fact that Jesus is Lord (kurios), which means “sovereign,” “master,” or “boss.”

 Interestingly, likened to the faith to believe in Jesus (which is a gift of God per Ephesians 2:8–9), repentance is also a gift from God.
 Importantly, notice the following passages in this regard: